SNCI/algoritm_design/dijkstra_project/testcase_readme.txt

       graph2.txt
       results.txt <- results ->

-if you open results..
+if you open results.txt
-Graph0 failed to find lowest cost 48 with path [9, 4, 7]
+    Graph0 failed to find lowest cost 27 with path [15, 17] with start point 15 and finish 17
-Graph1 failed to find lowest cost 37 with path [9, 7]
+    Graph1 failed to find lowest cost 31 with path [0, 9] with start point 0 and finish 9
-Graph2 failed to find lowest cost 29 with path [8, 6, 1, 3, 0]
+    Graph2 failed to find lowest cost 45 with path [0, 7, 17] with start point 0 and finish 17

 then take a look at graph0.png for the visual aid